itseez3d/metaperson/docs/business-integration/js_api.md

     "isLoginButtonVisible": true,
     "outfitsBlackList" : ["ARPI", "SEVAN"],
     "skipViewerControls" : ['age', 'animations'],

     // Desktop version specific parameters
     "closeExportDialogWhenExportCompleted" : false,
     "isLanguageSelectionVisible" : true,
     "language" : "",
+    "showLatestCreatedAvatar" : true,
+    "metaPersonLabelText" : "MetaPerson Avatars",
+    "isTakeSelfieButtonVisible" : true,
+    "isBrowsePhotoButtonVisible" : true,
-    "showLatestCreatedAvatar" : true
+    "showSampleAvatars" : true
 };
 evt.source.postMessage(uiParametersMessage, "*");
 ```

 Message parameters:

-* **eventName** - should be set to `set_ui_parameters`.
+* `eventName` - should be set to `set_ui_parameters`.
 This tells MetaPerson Creator which request you're making.
-* **isExportButtonVisible** - this parameter specifies if the Export button is visible.
+* `isExportButtonVisible` - this parameter specifies if the Export button is visible.
 Default value: `true`.
-* **isLoginButtonVisible** - this parameter specifies if the Login button is visible.
+* `isLoginButtonVisible` - this parameter specifies if the Login button is visible.
 Default value: `true`.
-* **outfitsBlackList** - a list of outfits that are not available and not shown in the MetaPerson Creator.
+* `outfitsBlackList` - a list of outfits that are not available and not shown in the MetaPerson Creator.
 The complete list of outfits with their names can be found in [REST API documentation](https://api.avatarsdk.com/#id5).
 By default, all outfits are available.
-* **skipViewerControls** - a list of controls that are hidden during customization of the avatar.
+* `skipViewerControls` - a list of controls that are hidden during customization of the avatar.
 Available values: `'outfits','hairstyles','glasses','age','body','head','color','animations','lighting'`.
-* **closeExportDialogWhenExportCompleted** - this parameter specifies if the export dialog is shown after an avatar is exported.
+* `closeExportDialogWhenExportCompleted` - this parameter specifies if the export dialog is shown after an avatar is exported.
 Default value: `false`.
-* **isLanguageSelectionVisible** - this parameter specifies if the control to select a UI language is visible.
+* `isLanguageSelectionVisible` - this parameter specifies if the control to select a UI language is visible.
 Default value: `true`.
-* **language** - this parameter specifies a UI language.
+* `language` - this parameter specifies a UI language.
 Supported values: `EN`, `漢語`.
 English is set by default if the parameter is empty or isn't set.
-* **showLatestCreatedAvatar** - this parameter specifies if the latest created avatar can be opened from the home screen.
+* `showLatestCreatedAvatar` - this parameter specifies if the latest created avatar can be opened from the home screen.
 Default value: `true`.
+* `metaPersonLabelText` - a text of the label on the main screen.
+Default value is "MetaPerson Avatars".
+* `isTakeSelfieButtonVisible` - specifies if the "Take a selfie" button is visible.
+* `isBrowsePhotoButtonVisible` - specifies if the "Browse for photo" button is visible.
+* `showSampleAvatars` - specifies if sample avatars are available.

 #### MetaPerson Creator Mobile